VIAME/VIAME/README.md

 These instructions are intended for developers or those interested in building the latest master branch.
-More in-depth build instructions can be found [here](examples/building_and_installing_viame), but VIAME itself can be built either as a super-build, which builds most of its dependencies alongside itself, or standalone.
+More in-depth build instructions can be found [here](examples/building_and_installing_viame), but the software can be built either as a super-build, which builds most of its dependencies alongside itself, or standalone.
 To build VIAME requires, at a minimum, [Git](https://git-scm.com/), [CMake](https://cmake.org/), and a C++ compiler.
 If using the command line, run the following commands, only replacing [source-directory] and